Self-determination: United States

 Since 1972, the U.N.
 Decolonization Committee has called for Puerto Rico's "decolonization" and for the US to recognize the island's right to self-determination and independence.
 In 2007 the Decolonization Subcommittee called for the United Nations General Assembly to review the political status of Puerto Rico, a power reserved by the 1953 Resolution.
 This followed the 1967 passage of a plebiscite act that provided for a vote on the status of Puerto Rico with three status options: continued commonwealth, statehood, and independence.
 In the first plebiscite, the commonwealth option won with 60.4% of the votes, but US congressional committees failed to enact legislation to address the status issue.
 In subsequent plebiscites in 1993 and 1998, the status quo was favored.

 In a referendum that took place in November 2012, a majority of Puerto Rican residents voted to change the territory's relationship with the United States, with the statehood option being the preferred option.
 But a large number of ballots—one-third of all votes cast—were left blank on the question of preferred alternative status.
 Supporters of the commonwealth status had urged voters to blank their ballots.
 When the blank votes are counted as anti-statehood votes, the statehood option would have received less than 50% of all ballots received.
 As of January 2014, Washington has not taken action to address the results of this plebiscite.

 Many current U.S. state, regional and city secession groups use the language of self-determination.
 A 2008 Zogby International poll revealed that 22% of Americans believe that "any state or region has the right to peaceably secede and become an independent republic."
+For instance, the League of the South is a group that seeks "a free and independent Southern republic" made up of the former Confederate States of America.
+It operated a short-lived Southern Party supporting the right of states to secede from the Union or to legally nullify federal laws.